 The U.S. Department of Education stated this week that hackers have broken the systems of 62 colleges and universities by exploiting vulnerability in the ERP web-based app.

-Earlier in the year, Joshua Mulliken, a safety researcher, identified a vulnerability in the authentication mechanism used in both modules to allow remote attackers to hijack web sessions of victims and gain access to their accounts.
+Earlier in the year, Joshua Mulliken, a safety researcher, identified a vulnerability (use the ) in the authentication mechanism used in both modules to allow remote attackers to hijack web sessions of victims and gain access to their accounts.

 However, the education department says that the hackers are exploiting this vulnerability in a security alert published on Wednesday.